CreateRemoteThread/doxastica/README_FILES/luaref.md

   runs whatever code is at addr in a new thread. addr must be a number. can be used to call existing code, or new code in a malloc shell

+- void dump_all(_directory):
+  dumps entire memory space into a new directory named _directory. this will not write to existing directories. remember that the current directory will be based on the target process' executable (aka specify a full path you lazy fuck)

 ### assembler

 doxastica uses the xedparse assembler library to provide both 32-bit and 64-bit